TrueBlocks/trueblocks-core/src/other/install/INSTALL.md

 ## Installation Instructions

-The only dependancies for QuickBlocks are (1) a locally-running Ethereum node (or a remote Ethereum node such as [Infura](http://infura.io)), (2) the `curl` libraries, and (3) build tools such as `git`, `cmake`, and `python`.
+The only dependencies for QuickBlocks are (1) a locally-running Ethereum node (or a remote Ethereum node such as [Infura](http://infura.io)), (2) the `curl` libraries, and (3) build tools such as `git`, `cmake`, and `python`.
 Below we give specific instructions for your operating sytem.
 Following that are instructions for how to build and install QuickBlocks and further steps.

 If you are the `root` user on your system, you do not need to use `sudo` below.
 If you are *not* the `root`, you will need to use `sudo`.